 In April this year a film highlighting the impact of sexual violence in eastern DRC received the 2017 Human Rights Award from the World Association for Christian Communication and SIGNIS, a worldwide association of Catholic communicators.

-Nadia Murad, 25, is a Yazidi woman from the village of Kocho, northern Iraq, who was kidnapped and held as a sex slave by Islamic State (IS).
+Nadia Murad, 25, is a Yazidi woman from the village of Kocho, northern Iraq, who was kidnapped and held as a sex slave by Islamic State.

-In 2014, after three months of captivity, she managed to escape and since then has spoken openly about her experiences, and “became the face of a campaign to free the Yazidi people”, reported the BBC.
+In 2014, after three months of captivity, she escaped and since then has spoken openly about her experiences, and “became the face of a campaign to free the Yazidi people”, reported the BBC.
 In 2016 she became the UN’s first Goodwill Ambassador for the Dignity of Survivors of Human Trafficking.

 Another survivor of IS captivity, Iraqi Christian woman Rita Habeeb, said that when she was sold to someone in Syria, she met many Yazidi women and they were forced to watch public executions, torture and the beheadings of other women who were accused of being spies.

-A local partner of Open Doors, a charity which supports persecuted Christians in Iraq, commented “Nadia’s bravery in sharing her experience at the hands of so-called Islamic State (IS) is exemplary.
+A local partner of Open Doors International, a charity which supports persecuted Christians in Iraq, commented: “Nadia’s bravery in sharing her experience at the hands of so-called Islamic State is exemplary.
 She has shone a light on the horrendous reality of thousands of Yazidi, and hundreds of Christian, women and girls abducted by IS.